KalaimaranB/cyberblog/content/_index.md

 To me, synthetic immunology and cybersecurity are two sides of the same coin.
 One deals with biological pathogens, the other with digital malware.
 Both require a deep understanding of a system's architecture, its potential weaknesses, and the strategies to defend it.
 My goal is to leverage this cross-disciplinary perspective to build adaptive technologies that protect and enhance human health.

 Something to play with: [A project in the works...](/whoami).
-If you're curious to meet me on the dark side, visit http[:]//maranbm462nroj65ao4z5eo7ussoemhjlfotxobtlpmdn2ujcbybizad.onion using the leet port!
+If you're curious to meet me on the other side, visit http[:]//maranbm462nroj65ao4z5eo7ussoemhjlfotxobtlpmdn2ujcbybizad.onion using port 1337 via tor!